Got a question we don't answer here? Get in touch via email or DM us on Twitter @RPGSite

 We're ultimately not restrained by the genre's tabletop roots.
 As RPG fans ourselves, we make the call on if certain games that are barely an RPG or almost an RPG are worth covering, and we also listen to your feedback.
 We didn't cover The Legend of Zelda until users on Twitter saw fit to band together and ask us to do so!
 We'll quite happily cover titles with few RPG elements that we feel will still strongly appeal to the RPG fan - we're a site for RPG players, not a site specifically and narrowly about 'true' RPGs only.

-If there's a title you feel we should be covering but are not, feel free to get in touch with us via the contact page.
+If there's a title you feel we should be covering but are not, feel free to get in touch with us via the contact page or social media.

 RPG Site scores games and other products it reviews on a scale from one to ten in solid numbers.
 No increments or half-points - just ten straight possible scores.
 We define them as follows: